Costco Beef - Prices (Nov. 2022) + Best Value & Top Tips

 Costco Ground Beef Options

 Costco has a few different ground beef options throughout the warehouse.
-In their meat and seafood department they sell fresh ground beef (88% lean and 12% fat) for $3.99/pound, as well as organic ground beef (85/15) for $4.97/lb.
+Their meat and seafood department sells fresh ground beef (88% lean and 12% fat) for $3.99/pound and organic ground beef (85/15) for $4.97/lb.

 Frozen Ground Beef

 Costco also offers 5 individually wrapped one-pound chubs of frozen ground beef in the frozen food aisles.

 The frozen ground beef is 91% lean and 9% fat and goes for $21.99 or $4.39 per pound.
 This is an excellent price for lean ground beef!

 Of course, ground beef can be used in various ways, including as meatballs, hamburgers, meatloaf, and many more.

 My issue with Costco’s ground beef selection is that they don’t offer an 80% lean, 20% fat variety, the consensus choice for the best ground beef to make juicy, flavorful hamburgers.